ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

    + Adjust the geoid to pixel/area coordinates
    + resample the geoids into the DEM reference frame
    + Adjust the vertical datum
 5. All DEMs are converted to `float32` and have nodata `np.nan`.
 Although this can increase data size of certain rasters (SRTM is distributed as integers), this ensures (a) easy comparison across DEMs and (b) no side-effects of the stitcher due to unusual nodata values.
-Note, this datatype is done in `merge_tile_datasets` in `merge.py`.
+Note, this datatype is specified in `merge_tile_datasets` in `merge.py`.
 Other nodata values can be specified outside the stitcher as is frequently done (e.g. ISCE2 requires nodata to be filled as `0`).

 There are some [notebooks](notebooks/analysis_and_comparison) that illustrate how tiles are merged by comparing the output of our stitcher with the original tiles.